SHOW SIDEBAR

 He then moved on to listing the fruit of the Spirit.
 Patience, which is referred to as longsuffering in this text, is among nine traits that make up the fruit of the Spirit.

-The same way that it is important to have love, joy, gentleness, and goodness is the same way it is important to have patience/longsuffering.
+The same way that it is important to have love, joy, gentleness, and goodness is the same way it is important to have great patience/longsuffering.
 These are traits that we need if we are to walk after the Spirit.

 2. "The servant therefore fell down, and worshipped him, saying, Lord, have patience with me, and I will pay thee all."
 Matthew 18:26 KJV